benlehrburger/SparkPlug/README.md

 SparkPlug not yet hooked up to HBDI database; updates to come shortly.

 # Instructions
 To use SparkPlug, download code base and add as an unpacked extension in your preferred browser.
-SparkPlug will not pull profiles from HBDI database, but will render random profiles for email recipients.
+Navigate to Gmail and find the Herrmann icon in your toolbar.
+Click the icon to start thinking Whole-Brain!

 # For Future Forkers
 To connect the SparkPlug to the HBDI database, see SparkPlug/content.js lines: